agnat/ncd/README.md

 #### Lambda Expressions

 What about lambda expressions?
 Isn't that a third kind of callback?
 Well, yes.
 You can use lambda expressions as callbacks as shown in the first example.
 And no, they are not a new kind of callback.
-What happens is this: The compiler analyzes the lambda to see if it captures any variables.
+What happens is this: The compiler analyzes the lambda and checks if it captures any variables.
 If it does not capture anything the compiler creates a hidden function.
 Else it creates a hidden class for a callable object.
 The object has the necessary members to hold the captured values.

 The [basic work example](https://github.com/agnat/ncd/tree/master/examples/01.basic_work) covers all three callback flavours.

 ### Queues

-At the core of ncd are two types of code queues.
+At the core of ncd are two types of queues.
 The user dispatches code to a queue and the code is executed on the other side of a thread boundary.

-`WorkQueue`s run code on the threadpool.
+`WorkQueue`s run code on the thread pool.
 Although there currently is only one default work queue, this will become a fully user constructable type.
 Each work queue has a maximum number of threads it will use in parallel.
-A queue with a maximum thread count of one will execute all items sequentially.
-The default queue is very parallel.
-It uses `UV_THREADPOOL_SIZE - 4` threads, with a minimum of one.
+A queue with a maximum thread count of one will execute all items sequentially while queues with more threads execute items concurrently.
+The default queue uses `UV_THREADPOOL_SIZE` - 4 threads, with a minimum of one.
+That is, it is a sequential queue until you start to give it more threads by setting `UV_THREADPOOL_SIZE'.

-Code executing on the threadpool has access to an instance of `MainQueue`.
+Code executing on the thread pool has access to an instance of `MainQueue`.
 Code dispatched on this type of queue is executed on the main thread and can use the javascript engine.

 ````c++
 std::thread::id threadId() { return std::this_thread::get_id(); }